Fun to make,

 When was Board Solitaire invented?

 Board Solitaire is more commonly known as Peg Solitaire, and is called the hermit's game in Germany.
 The origins of the game are unknown, but it appears to be based on the older Fox and Geese board.
+(See the Fox and Geese Game Board craft project.)
 One legend holds that a French nobleman invented the game while in solitary confinement in the Bastille.
-The game was very popular in France during the 17th century, and was shown in engravings from 1697 and 1698.
-The first written reference to the game came in a 1710 paper by Gottfried Leibnitz for Berlin Academy.
+Board Solitaire was very popular in France during the 17th century, and is shown in engravings from 1697 and 1698.
+The first written reference to the game came in a 1710 paper by Gottfried Leibnitz for the Berlin Academy.

-It seems likely that the game was invited long before the 17th century.
+It seems likely that the game was invented long before the 17th century.
 What facts backup this theory?

 • The game has very simple rules.